It’s a question we get a lot.

 We have read a few stories about how companies handle corporate, branded accounts.
 These seem to be the most common strategies:

 - One official, branded company account, with a description in the bio of who is doing most of posting and replying.
 See: @SouthwestAir.
+Update June 2013: Southwest Airlines no longer lists the most frequent poster in its bio. @TheAtlantic is a better example now.

 Or some combination of those three.